LysergikProductions/RVAS-Core/README.md

 # RVAS-Core
-The core plugin behind RVAS
+The core plugin behind RVAS; still in beta.